Chia-Network/clvm_tools_rs/COMPILER.md

     Defun(bool, DefunData) // true = inline

 Which spans the kinds of declarations that chialisp can contain.
-Having a well defined frontend type serves as a proof of sorts (in the vein of the curry-howard corresponence) that the code has been fully read and understood.
+Having a well defined frontend type serves as a proof of sorts that the code has been fully read and understood.
 In the frontend form, we can perform transformations on the code without worrying about breaking its more primitive representation.
 Since we've extracted the code's meaning we can more easily substitute runtime compatible forms of the code from the perspective of the code's meaning.

 The BodyForm is more diverse and things like Lambdas add alternatives.
 Since these are cleanly separated from a meaning perspective, it's possible to think